 So Who uses co-working spaces in Dubai and Abu Dhabi?
-Typically, a coworking space is used by freelancers, entrepreneurs, start-ups, digital nomads and small teams who want to take advantage of a flexible space.
+Typically, a coworking space is used by freelancers, entrepreneurs, start-ups, digital nomads, and small teams who want to take advantage of flexible space.
 Moreover, the freelance economy is growing worldwide, and younger members of the workforce find themselves doing freelance work.
 Currently, there are 53 million freelancers around the world, and by 2020, it is estimated that 50% of the workforce will consist of freelancers, and the demand for co-working spaces is on the rise.
 So it is no surprise that these co-working spaces have become more and more popular in the last couple of years.
 You can definitely expect to hear about these types of coworking spaces launching near you.
-In Amsterdam alone, there are almost 60 co-working spaces, making Amsterdam a hybrid place, reflecting what a work life balance of the future could look like.
+In Amsterdam alone, there are almost 60 co-working spaces, making Amsterdam a hybrid place, reflecting what a work-life balance of the future could look like.

 Who Benefits from a Co-Working Space in Dubai?

-A co-working space creates the best of both worlds for freelancers, as it gives them total flexibility to choose their own hours and schedule without the isolation.
-At the same time, freelancers get the sense of community which they would not get if forced to work alone at home, or in a remote café.
+A co-working space creates the best of both worlds for freelancers, as it gives them total flexibility to choose their own hours and schedule without isolation.
+At the same time, freelancers get the sense of community that they would not get if forced to work alone at home, or in a remote café.
 It encourages creativity and networking opportunities that would have not existed.

 Start-ups appreciate the flexibility of co-working spaces, offering them the opportunity to interact with small teams.
 These co-working spaces may even help entrepreneurs find a co-founder for their start-up by connecting the right people at the right time.